CloudThat-CMS/MS-CMS-AI/README.md

 # Content Management System

-A comprehensive, Git-based learning content management system with structured organization, automated validation, and continuous deployment.
+A comprehensive, Git-based learning content management system with  a structured organization, automated validation, and continuous deployment.

 ## 📋 Overview